spotinst/help/src/docs/ocean/features/launch-specifications.md

 ## Attributes and Actions per VNG

 Many of the attributes that you apply to your cluster can be applied specifically per VNG.
 This enables you to organize and manage customized workload types within the same cluster.
-For example, you can customize the attributes listed below.
+For example, you can customize the attributes listed below (per cloud service provider).

 > **Tip**: Items marked “API only” can also be configured in the JSON in the Review tab of the console.